-Option ID Option Description Cost (\$M) Complexity Pros Cons C1 1-1 Transfer some of Petone load away to Melling using the deenergised Petone 33kV cable at 11kV.
+Option I Option Description Cost (\$M) Complexity Pros Cons C1 1-1 Transfer some of Petone load away to Melling using the deenergised Petone 33kV cable at 11kV.
 Split the Petone 11kV bus with one half supplied from Korokoro and the other from Melling.
-1.2 Moderate Delays need for upgrading the Korokoro subtransmission cables, enable about 4.5MVA of load transferable between GFD GXP and MLG GXP , ,
+1.2 Moderate Delays need for upgrading the Korokoro sub- transmission cables, enable about 4.5MVA of load transferable between GFD GXP and MLG GXP Reuse the 33kV gas filled cable and relying on a solution that is prone to aging failure

-Option ID Option Description Cost (\$M) Complexity Pros Cons C1I1-2 Replace Korokoro sub-transmission cables, approx. 5.2km 8.0 Moderate New cables and the supply can come from MLG instead of GRA.
+Option ID Option Description Cost (\$M) Complexity Pros Cons C1 1-2 Replace Korokoro sub-transmission cables, approx. 5.2km 8.0 Moderate New cables and the supply can come from MLG instead of GRA.
 High Cost, cable route follows The Esplanade.
 C1I1-3 Re-establish Petone 33kV zone substation, new 33kV transformers, cables and pick up some of Korokoro load 15 Moderate Avoids need to upgrade Korokoro subtransmission cables High cost, requires replacing the Petone 33kV cables and re-establishing two previously relinquished 33kV connections at Melling.
 C1I2-1 Upgrade Korokoro transformers - replace existing with 36 MVA units.
 Also need to replace 11kV board with 2000A incomers 7 Moderate Introduce new capacity to the Korokoro area High Cost